 A proud product of Texas public education, Jennifer grew up in Dallas and holds a bachlor's degree in Latin American studies from the University of Texas at Austin and a master’s degree in public affairs from the LBJ School of Public Affairs.

 Community Leadership / Board ServiceOver the past decade, Jennifer has volunteered in a number of capacities for a variety of nonprofits working in the fields of education and health and human services.
-She serves on the board of Communities in Schools of Central Texas.
+She served on the board of Communities in Schools of Central Texas.
 Jennifer lives in Austin with her husband and three boys.
 She hopes to carry on the family tradition by inspiring her children with a passion for nonprofit work and a commitment to public service.

 Favorite Aspect of CFT